webgptorg/book/BLUEPRINT.md

-# 💙 The blueprint of book language
+# 💙 The Book language

 Following is the documentation and blueprint of the Book language.